ImperialCollegeLondon/repositoryr/README.md

 - At this stage, you can try `devtools::check()` to see if there are any issues with the package.
-- It should raise an issue about missing/non-standard license in the `DESCRIPTION` file.
-It will be fixed soon!
+- If any of the toolchain required to build an R package is missing in your system, then RStudio will alert you at this stage.
+Please refer [Toolchain for building R packages](#Toolchain-for-building-R-packages) and once done run `devtools::check()` again.
+It should raise an issue about missing/non-standard license in the `DESCRIPTION` file (This issue will be fixed soon!).

 ## Update `DESCRIPTION` file